 Tools, equipment, supplies, and debris falling from an elevated location can leave a worker permanently injured after being struck on the head or other body part.

 If you were injured working in the construction industry in Boston, you need a construction accident lawyer to help you.
 You have the right to workers’ compensation benefits, and there may be a third party aside from your employer who holds some responsibility for what occurred.
 If so, we could help you to pursue compensation beyond workers’ comp benefits.

 Workers’ comp benefits pay out a percentage of your wages, covers your medical costs, rehabilitation and retraining, but includes no compensation for pain and suffering or other non-economic damages.

-As The Law Guys, we pride ourselves in being compassionate, dedicated and prepared to fight for your right to every form of compensation.
+As The Michael Kelly Injury Lawyers, we pride ourselves in being compassionate, dedicated and prepared to fight for your right to every form of compensation.
 Our goal is to secure a high value settlement or verdict on your behalf, and we are confident and aggressive in handling each and every case we retain.
 Call right now to get started.

 - Boston Globe: A New Age For An Old Town

 - OSHA: Safety and Health Topics, Fall Protection

 - OSHA: Top 10 Most Frequently Cited Standards

 - OSHA: Fire Safety